 Defining Gesture Interaction

 Interacting with in-car controls requires drivers to divert visual attention from the road to the dashboard.
 For example, adjusting the climate controls, changing the music, or entering a destination in the navigation system.
 Ideally, these moments are minimized to reduce driver distraction.
-Research into multi-modal interaction shows how this is possible by distributing information to non-visual modalities1.
+Research into multi-modal interaction shows how this is possible by distributing information to non-visual modalities.

 Gestures require no visual attention or hand-eye coordination.
 If gestures replace some of the in-car controls, we can assume that it may have a positive effect on driver distraction.
 Surprisingly, there is not a lot of public research on the effects of using gesture interaction on driving safety.
-The limited research that does exist is positive2 3 but it is not enough to confidently say that gesture interaction reduces driver distraction.
+The limited research that does exist is positive but it is not enough to confidently say that gesture interaction reduces driver distraction.

 Another assumption is that it may be less demanding than other non-visual alternatives, like voice interaction.
 Despite cultural differences, hand gestures are innate to human communication.
 Most of us use hand gestures in our daily communication without thinking about it.
-If this can be leveraged for in-car use, it would require much less cognitive load than speech-based interaction1.
+If this can be leveraged for in-car use, it would require much less cognitive load than speech-based interaction.